KingsleyXie/Miscellaneous/README.md

   - target_blank.js: A tool to set `target:_blank` attribute to outer links
   - copyright-notice.md: Copyright notice footer for blog posts
   - lyric-style/: Snippet for lyric blockquotes, check the [README](./Snippets/lyric-style/README.md) inside for details
+  - hash_demo.php: Sample for password hash with salt
-  - CORS Demo: A naive demo for CORS
+  - CORS Demo/: A naive demo for CORS

 - C++
   - maze.cpp: Updated as an individual [repository](https://github.com/KingsleyXie/Maze)